nf-core/test-datasets/README.md

 ### FASTA

 FASTA files for use in database construction were identified based on Supp.
-Table 1 from [Meslier (2022)](https://doi.org/10.1038/s41597-022-01762-z), which were copy and pasted into into an empty text file called `meslier2022_supptab1.tsv`.
+Table 1 from [Meslier (2022)](https://doi.org/10.1038/s41597-022-01762-z), which were copy-pasted into an empty text file called `meslier2022_supptab1.tsv`.

 We then used the AWK combined with the NCBI Datasets package (v14.7.0) to download the reference genomes and protein translations of each strain from the file.